 President and CEO

-After spending decades in the real-estate industry, Marty Jones became MassDevelopment’s first female president and CEO in May 2011.
-She has set new priorities for the Agency, the Commonwealth’s quasi-public economic-development authority, to leverage its investments in focusing on promoting affordable housing, protecting the state’s six military installations, and creating new opportunities in advanced manufacturing.
-At the same time, Jones serves as an inspiration for women in the finance and real estate industries.
+Marty Jones became MassDevelopment’s President and CEO in 2011.
+She has set new priorities for the Agency, the Commonwealth’s quasi-public economic-development authority, to leverage its investments in focusing on promoting affordable housing, protecting the state’s six military installations, and creating opportunities in advanced manufacturing.

-During her tenure, Jones has spearheaded development of several new loan products at the Agency, including financing to support hiring at manufacturing and emerging technology companies; played a key role in the Patrick Administration’s Military Asset and Security Strategy Task Force; and overseen more than $5 billion in investment in the Massachusetts economy.
+During her tenure, Jones has spearheaded development of several new loan products at the Agency, including financing to support hiring at manufacturing and emerging technology companies; played a key role in the Military Asset and Security Strategy Task Force; and overseen $8 billion in investment in the Massachusetts economy.
 Jones has also overseen a new signature real estate project at the Agency: an expansion of the Myles Standish Industrial Park in Taunton with a focus on the Commonwealth’s vital life sciences industry.
-Finally, under her leadership, MassDevelopment has organized a series of first-in-the-state regional academies for local officials and leaders to discuss best practices in economic development.

 Prior to MassDevelopment, Jones was president of Boston building, development, and property management company Corcoran Jennison where she managed staff and project teams for new development projects that transformed communities, directed asset management for multifamily portfolios, chaired a joint venture between Corcoran Jennison and Beacon Communities, and directed all aspects of the Westminster Company, a 175-employee operation with 66 properties and 5,000 apartment units in North and South Carolina.